 Now when I answer the occasional Facebook survey or someone asks me, “What’s your favorite holiday?”
-I’ll usually give them the traditional Christmas answer, but when I really think about it, the 4th of July has always given me so much more excitement and joy then most other holidays.
+I’ll usually give them the traditional Christmas answer, but when I really think about it, the 4th of July has always given me so much more excitement and joy than most other holidays.
 And although I know that I have better memories, for some reason, when I think about the 4th, I find a lot of reasons to smile.

 When I was little I remember watching my brothers and my brother-in-law light piccolo petes (I hated those) and pretty fountains with my dad.
-My favorite were always the ground bloom flowers.
+My favorite was always the ground bloom flowers.
 We always had lots of sparklers that I got to play with.
-At one point or another, while we all sat around watching the fireworks, it seems like every year someone’s truck bed, whether it be one of my brothers’ or my dad’s old Chevy, would turn into a makeshift bed where me, my mom, my sister and, when they started to show up, my nieces and nephews would all cuddle up with blankets and pillows.
+At one point or another, while we all sat around watching the fireworks, it seemed like every year someone’s truck bed, whether it be one of my brothers’ or my dad’s old Chevy, would turn into a makeshift bed where me, my mom, my sister and, when they started to show up, my nieces and nephews would all cuddle up with blankets and pillows.

-More times then not it seems like the 4th of July was the one holiday we could get my dad to make homemade vanilla ice cream and not complain, too much.
+More times than not it seems like the 4th of July was the one holiday we could get my dad to make homemade vanilla ice cream and not complain, too much.
 Two of my earliest childhood best friends just happened to be two boys that lived just a few houses up or down from me, so growing up I’d get to watch their families light fireworks and us kids would bounce back and forth from house to house.

-My first 4th of July after my dad passed was even a good memory.
+My first 4th of July, after my dad passed, was even a good memory.
 A great one really.
 By this point in life a lot of my family relationships and family dynamics had changed or were changing so every year wasn’t the big family get together I remembered it to be.
-At this point and time I was also single and “dating” my now husband but nothing was official.
+At this point and time, I was also single and “dating” my now husband but nothing was official.
 For this 4th I remember my mom made slow cooked pulled pork sandwiches and I made walnut crunch brownies.
 Because it was just my mom and I we didn’t spend money on our own fireworks, so my now husband and I spent the entire 4th on my roof eating brownies, pulled pork sandwiches and watching big firework shows go off all around us.

 My last 4th of July in California was an interesting one and somewhat of a bittersweet memory, but still in my mind a great holiday.
-At this point I was unemployed and had already decided I would be moving to Hawaii in a few months.
+At this point, I was unemployed and had already decided I would be moving to Hawaii in a few months.
 I was also getting ready to pack up and move to Utah to save up for a bit.
-I was splitting my time between living with one of my dad’s oldest friend’s and his family, and my sister’s.
+I was splitting my time between living with one of my dad’s oldest friends and his family, and my sister’s.
 In the morning on this 4th my sister’s youngest crawled into bed with me and let me hold her while she drank her bottle.
 It’s one of the sweetest simple memories I have.
 This 4th was also the last time I got to see one of my best friends Craig.
-He was getting ready to move to Chicago for his Masters.
+He was getting ready to move to Chicago for his Master’s.
 I spent most of my day with his family.
 We still keep in touch, but I haven’t seen him since.

 Then Hawaii happened.
-My 4th of July’s in Hawaii were just one disaster after another.
+My 4th of Julys in Hawaii were just one disaster after another.
 The first year my to-be husband and I decided to watch a firework show from the USS Missouri.
 Little did we know that it would just be the backside of the Hickam military firework show across the harbor.
 A show we could have gone to for free.
-The following year we got invited to a BBQ on base, which wasn’t too bad, but when it came time for the firework show we wanted to try out the Kailua beach show, which was right down the street from our home.
+The following year we got invited to a BBQ on base, which wasn’t too bad, but when it came time for the firework show we wanted to try out the Kailua Beach show, which was right down the street from our home.
 But we waited too long and by the time we got to the beach it was way too packed to be enjoyable.
-Our last 4th there we decided to do Kailua right and rode our bikes up to the beach early in the afternoon to stake out the best spot.
+On our last 4th there we decided to do Kailua right and rode our bikes up to the beach early in the afternoon to stake out the best spot.
 Then the clouds and wind rolled in and the firework show was nearly canceled.
-It did eventually go on, but we were so burnt out and exhausted we just wanted to go home.
+It did eventually go on, but we were so burnt out and exhausted that we just wanted to go home.